TN 27 (06-24)

 c.
 Significant change in earnings

 A technician receives an earnings enforcement alert in 07/2019 showing Ms. E works at The Warehouse, Inc. and reviews the prior decisions in eWork.
 Ms. E previously completed the TWP.
 A call to Ms. E is unsuccessful.
-The technician sends an SSA-821-BK to Ms. E, but she does not return it.
+The technician sends an SSA-821-BK to Ms. E, but they do not return it.
 The technician reviews the earnings per the earnings hierarchy found in DI 10505.005C.2.
 The best available evidence is the National Directory of New Hires (NDNH) query.
 NDNH shows a hire date of 04/05/2018 and earnings posted through the first quarter of 2019.
 There is no indication that Ms. E has stopped working.
 The technician distributes the earnings evenly for each quarter.
 The earnings are as follows:

-Month 2018 2019
+Month

 January $1,321